nsidc/earthaccess/paper/paper.md

 # Software design

-`earthaccess` is organized into four core layers, each encapsulating a distinct concern of the data access workflow:
+`earthaccess` is organized into four core layers, each encapsulating a distinct component of the data access workflow:

 1. **Authentication**: Manages the full lifecycle of NASA Earthdata Login credentials, supporting environment variables, `.netrc` files, and interactive prompts.
-Once authenticated, the library creates HTTP sessions that correctly handle NASA's cross-domain redirects and retrieves temporary AWS S3 credentials for in-region cloud access.
+Once authenticated, the library creates HTTP sessions that correctly handle NASA's cross-domain redirects and retrieves and renews temporary AWS S3 credentials for in-region cloud access.

 2. **Search**: Extends `python-cmr` with DAAC-aware provider resolution, cloud-hosting